matthewcano/Matts-Casino/readme.txt

-This is a personal hobby project i started last year.
+This is a personal hobby project i started in 2017.

 I had a goal of 5 games, 3 are complete, after the 5 are complete I have the deisre to add more.